oclipa/javascript-cheat-sheet/README.md

 <button type="button" class="collapsible">+ Methods vs Functions: <br/><code class="ex">function: f(x); method: g.f(x)</code></button>
 <div class="content" style="display: none;" markdown="1">

-The difference between a method and a function (in javascript) is:
+The difference between a method and a function (in JavaScript) is:
    * functions are called in isolation (e.g. `someFunction()`)
    * methods are only called from other objects (e.g. `someObject.someFunction()`)